Introduction to Spark Structured Streaming

 In this post we will discuss about Structured Streaming in Spark 2.3.1.
 It demonstrates the basic functionality of Structured Streaming.
-We have also described SparkSession, Schema and DataFrame API functionality.
+We have also described SparkSession, Schema and DataFrame API development functionality.
 We have tried to cover the basics of the Structured Streaming.

 Structured Streaming is a scalable and fault-tolerant stream processing engine built on the Spark SQL engine.
 The streaming computation is same as the batch computation as we will apply it on static data.
 It runs incrementally and continuously by Spark SQL engine which also takes care of updating the final result as streaming data continues to arrive.
 You can use Dataset/DataFrame API to express streaming collection of data in Scala, Java, Python or R. Structured streaming provides fast, scalable, fault tolerant, and end–to-end exactly once stream processing without the user having to reason about streaming.